Non-planar degenerations and related fundamental groups: The degenerations of and

-To compute the fundamental groups of the Galois covers of our two surfaces, we work with a dual graph $ T $ of each $ X_0 $, which is defined as follows: The vertices of $ T $ are in bijection with the planes in $ X_0 $, and the vertices corresponding to the planes $ P_i $ and $ P_j $ are connected by an edge if $ P_i $ and $ P_j $ intersect in an edge.
+To compute the fundamental groups of the Galois covers of these two surfaces, we work with dual graphs, which were presented in \cite{Law} and \cite{RTV}.
+Each graph $ T $ relates to each $ X_0 $, and is defined as follows: The vertices of $ T $ are in bijection with the planes in $ X_0 $, and the vertices corresponding to the planes $ P_i $ and $ P_j $ are connected by an edge if $ P_i $ and $ P_j $ intersect in an edge.
+Each generator (or a pair of generators) in $G$ or in $\widetilde{G}$ represents an edge between two planes in the degeneration.